tryingsomestuff/Minic/README.md

 </p>

 # Minic
-Minic is a chess engine I'm developing to learn about chess programming (see this lovely [wiki](https://www.chessprogramming.org/Main_Page) for more details on chess programming).
+Minic is a chess engine I'm developing to learn about chess programming and modern C++ (please see this lovely [wiki](https://www.chessprogramming.org/Main_Page) for more details on chess programming).

 Minic has no graphic interface (GUI) but is compatible with both [CECP](https://www.gnu.org/software/xboard/engine-intf.html) (xboard) and [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) protocol so you can use it in your favorite software (for instance [Cutechess](https://github.com/cutechess/cutechess), [Arena](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/), [Winboard/Xboard](https://www.gnu.org/software/xboard/), [c-chess-cli](https://github.com/lucasart/c-chess-cli), ...).
-Minic is currently one of the 20 best engines in major [rating](https://ccrl.chessdom.com/ccrl/4040/) lists and the strongest french one.
+Minic is currently one of the 15 best engines in major [rating](https://ccrl.chessdom.com/ccrl/4040/) lists and the strongest french one.

 Here are some shortcuts to navigate in this document :